moonloveeer/moonloveeer/README.md

 - **Short term**: Continue skipping `pyqrllib` in CI while documenting the requirement in workflow comments and packaging instructions.
 - **Patch fork**: Apply the `<cstdint>` fix from upstream issues and publish a patched wheel (e.g. `pyqrllib==2.1.0.post1`) to an internal index so GitHub Actions can install it.
 - **Verification**: Re-enable the package in `requirements.txt` and CI once the wheel builds on Python 3.10+, and add regression tests covering XMSS signing to confirm compatibility.

+## Web Wallet

+- Start the wallet: `python run_web_wallet.py`
+- Port selection:
+  - Default: `5001`
+  - Override via env: `PORT=5050 python run_web_wallet.py`
+  - Override via CLI: `python run_web_wallet.py --port 5050`
+  - If the chosen port is in use, the script will scan the next 20 ports and bind to the first available.

 ## License